JoshSJKim/FCC---Basic-JavaScript/README.md

 -->

 par and strokes will always be numeric and positive.
 We have added an array of all the names for your convenience.

+- Use if...else statements to return specific strings based on the comparison between par and number of strokes.
+- Use strict equality operators where applicable (hole in one, par...)
+-